3dna/resque-rate_limited_queue/README.md

 If you have a series of jobs in a queue, this gem will pause the queue when one of the jobs hits a rate limit, and re-start the queue when the rate limit has expired.

-There are two ways to use the gem.

-If the api you are using has a dedicated queue included in the gem (currently Twitter, Angellist and Evernote) then you just need to make some very minor changes to how you queue jobs, and the gem will do the rest.

-If you are using another API, then you need to write a little code that catches the rate limit signal.
+You need to write a little code that catches the rate limit signal.

 ## Installation